Caroline's Story, in Her Own Words:

 'From head to heels, you must find your center' - BKS Iyengar

 When our body is centered, all postural muscles are working harmoniously with one another; this happens when there is the perfect combination of muscle strength and flexibility.
 Pain arises either from trauma, a group of tense muscles, or scar tissue causing an awkward pull across joints, which will, over time, create pain and poor body mechanics.
-Massage, Pilates, Yoga, and Coaching can help to center the body.
+Massage, mindful movement, and Coaching can help to center the body.

 When our mind is centered, we know how we feel, what we are thinking, and feel in control of these thoughts and emotions in a balanced and peaceful manner.
 Coaching and Yoga practices help to center the mind.